Munich: Tohru Nakamura Writes ‘Omakase’ in German

 At the age of 20 Tohru started his formal training.
 He went through tough and demanding hotel kitchens in Germany and ended at two three-starred Michelin restaurants, Vendôme, and Oud Sluis in the Netherlands where he became a sous chef and met Dominik Schmid “Smitty”, who became his squire in future culinary adventures.

-Tohru then spent a year in Tokyo.
+Tohru then spent eight weeks in Japan.
 There he had the chance to explore his heritage, working at Sushi Ito and Hassun.
 But it was at three Michelin-starred Kagurazaka Ishikawa, that Tohru may have found his culinary cornerstone.

 Back in Munich, Tohru became head chef at Werneckhof, and recognitions started rocketing, all sprinkled with TV appearances in some of Germany’s most successful cooking shows.
 In 2016 he was awarded two Michelin stars and a score of 19 of 20 points by Gault Millau who also named him German ‘Chef of the Year’ in 2020.